PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

      Note that the tools will have the prefix, mypic32- so, for example, the compiler will be called mypic32-gcc.

-  This will check out the selected branch and build the tools.

   MPLAB/C32 vs MPLABX/X32
   -----------------------